-Parameter Description Spin Rate Spin Rate of the motor (rpm) = frame rate (Hz) 60 GPS GPS (PPS) status Lock Lidar's internal clock is in sync with GPS PPS Unlock Not in sync NMEA NMEA status (GPRMC/GPGGA) Lock After receiving a valid NMEA message Unlock Not receiving a valid NMEA message for over 2 s PTP PTP status Free Run Free Run No PTP master is selected.
+Parameter Description Spin Rate Spin Rate of the mot Spin Rate of the motor (rpm) = frame rate (Hz) 60 GPS GPS (PPS) status Lock Lidar's internal clock is in sync with GPS PPS Unlock Not in sync NMEA NMEA status (GPRMC/GPGGA) Lock After receiving a valid NMEA message Unlock Not receiving a valid NMEA message for over 2 s PTP PTP status Free Run No PTP master is selected.
 Tracking Attempting to sync with the selected PTP Master, but the absolute offset exceeds the user-specified limit in Section 4.2 (Settings).
-Locked Locked Absolute offset is within the user-specified limit.
-Frozen (Holdover)
+Locked Absolute offset is within the user-specified limit.
+Frozen (Holdover) Frozen (Holdover) Attempting to recover the connection to the PTP master.